 S-adenosyl-L-methionine (SAMe) increases the action of several neurotransmitters, including serotonin, norepinephrine and dopamine and helps keep mitochondrial levels at peak levels, increases brain function, and has potent pain blocking properties.
-Individuals with fibromyalgia have been shown to be deficient in the amino acid methionine, from which SAMe is produced by the brain.
-Studies involving fibromyalgia patients and SAMe have shown dramatic improvements in pain reduction.
+Individuals with FMS have been shown to be deficient in the amino acid methionine, from which SAMe is produced by the brain.
+Studies involving SAMe have shown dramatic improvements in pain reduction.
 One study showed that patients taking SAMe for a period of six weeks had an improvement of 40% in pain reduction and 35% improvement in depression.

 An amino acid found in green tea (L-theanine) has a calming effect on the brain.
 The usual dose is 50-100mg taken on an empty stomach, two to three times daily.
 L-theanine creates a relaxing effect in approximately 30 to 40 minutes after ingestion.

 - A 2016 study in the International Journal of Rheumatic Diseases found supplementation of Vitamin D3 for 3 months at 50,000 IU/week provided improvements in musculoskeletal symptoms, level of depression and quality of life of patients with chronic widespread pain and fibromyalgia.
 This was backed up by a 2022 study in Expert Review of Clinical Pharmacology.

-If you suffer from fibromyalgia, a nutritional supplement regimen of 5HTP and SAMe, along with a good optimal daily allowance multivitamin, fish oil, malic acid, and generous amounts of magnesium may provide a good solution to help reverse the “brain fog,” poor energy, chronic pain, mood disorders, and sleep disturbances so common in fibromyalgia.
+If you suffer from FMS, a nutritional supplement regimen of 5HTP and SAMe, along with a good optimal daily allowance multivitamin, fish oil, malic acid, and generous amounts of magnesium may provide a good solution to help reverse the “brain fog,” poor energy, chronic pain, mood disorders, and sleep disturbances so common in fibromyalgia.
 It may also be necessary to seek chronic pain management methods in coping with neck pain, our article on managing chronic whiplash, and other areas of concern.

-- A 2015 systematic search in Clinics & Experimental Rheumatology noted that being overweight and obesity are related to the severity of worsening fibromyalgia with higher fatigue, pain, less sleep, and more mood disorders.
+- A 2015 systematic search in Clinics & Experimental Rheumatology noted that being overweight and obesity are related to the severity of worsening FMS with higher fatigue, pain, less sleep, and more mood disorders.
 The authors suggest weight control is an effective tool to improve symptoms.
 They also noted non-coeliac gluten sensitivity have overlapping symptoms and recommend elimination of gluten from the diet as part of a multidisciplinary treatment.